-My findings provide evidence for how teacher movements aimed to impact public policy shape preferences of the private sector for supporting education and, in general, how strikes affect bystanders' prosocial preferences and behavior.
+My findings provide evidence for how teacher movements aimed at impacting public policy shape the private sector's preferences for supporting education.
+Additionally, my study investigates how strikes affect bystanders' prosocial preferences and behavior.
 To my knowledge, this study is the first to investigate the effects of teacher strikes on private giving to education.
-The closest work to this proposal is a recent study by Hertel-Fernandez et al. (2020).
-They investigate the effects of teacher strikes in 2018 on how other members of the public think about strikes.
-Using an original survey, they find that parents' support for teacher strikes and labor action increases with exposure to strikes.
-My work is related to a fairly extensive body of literature studying teachers' collective bargaining and labor movements.
-Prior studies in this literature focus mainly on student educational performance due to teacher strikes (Zwerling, 2008; Belot and Webbink, 2010; Baker, 2013; Wills, 2014; Jaume and Willén, 2019) or teacher absences (Eberts, 2007; Miller et al., 2008; Clotfelter et al., 2009), with mixed findings on how teacher strikes affect student performance.
+The closest work to this proposal is a recent study by Hertel-Fernandez et al. (2020), who investigated the effects of teacher strikes in 2018 on how other members of the public think about strikes.
+Using an original survey, they found that parents' support for teacher strikes and labor action increases with exposure to strikes.
+My work is related to a fairly extensive body of literature that studies teachers' collective bargaining and labor movements.

 My study contributes to the literature on the role of private funding in public education.

 Prior studies mostly concentrate on the crowd-out of private giving in response to changes in school budgets and government grants (Brunner and Sonstelie, 2003; Jones, 2015; Nelson and Gazley, 2014; Milton, 2017; Grosskopf et al., 2020; Hungerman et al., 2019; Meer and Tajali, 2021).
 However, less is known how collective bargaining and teacher movements affect private education-related contributions.

-This article proceeds as follows: in section 2, I discuss the data sources and empirical strategy.
-In section 3, I present the results.
-Section 4 concludes.
+This article proceeds as follows: I provide discussion on behavioral responses to teacher strikes in section 2.
+In section 3, I discuss the data sources and empirical strategy.
+In section 4, I present the results.
+Section 5 concludes.